Hey Kids (Start Here)

 “Okay,” Volker said.

 The second round went a little differently.
 Instead of moving through the warmups with him, Telford critiqued Volker’s technique, adjusted his positioning, and taught him how to do a proper knuckle push-up.
-After the first series of endless circuits, Volker had nothing left in his muscles but shaky incompetence.
-Ultimately, Telford had him doing push-ups with his knees on the floor.
+After the first circuit, Volker had nothing left in his muscles but shaky incompetence.
+Ultimately, Telford had him doing push-ups with his knees on the floor so he could approximate proper form.

-After that, drenched in sweat, trembling with fatigue, Volker was, apparently, considered “warm.”
+After that, drenched in sweat, trembling with fatigue, Volker was considered “warm.”

-Standing in the middle of the cargo bay, his eyes stinging with sweat, Volker learned the basics of throwing a punch—how to form a fist (don’t trap the thumb!), how to distribute the force of his strike (wrist straight, maximize surface area), how to stand (knees bent), how to get real momentum behind the strike (rotate the hips and shoulders, exhale and recoil), how to avoid getting beaten to the punch (no wind-ups or haymakers).
+In the middle of the cargo bay, his eyes stinging with sweat, Volker learned the basics of throwing a punch—how to form a fist (don’t trap the thumb!), how to distribute the force of his strike (wrist straight, maximize surface area), how to stand (knees bent), how to get real momentum behind the strike (rotate the hips and shoulders, exhale and recoil), how to avoid getting beaten to a punch (no wind-ups or haymakers).

 The session ended with a sparring match.

-“There’s never gonna be any high kicks,” Telford said, knocking Volker’s punch off course with a well-executed block and sliding out of the way.
+“There’s never gonna be any high kicks.”
+Telford knocked Volker’s punch off course with a well-executed block and slid out of the way.
 “No fancy Tae Kwon Do shit.
-The LA teach their fighters in style that’s probably most similar to Isshin-Ryu Karate, which emphasizes natural movements.
+The LA train their fighters in a style similar to Isshin-Ryu Karate.
+Natural movements.
 Efficient use of energy.
 It’s not designed to look cool.
 It’s designed to be effective.”

 “Good,” Telford said.
 “Shake it off.
 The LA aren’t flashy fighters.”

 “Are you a flashy fighter?”
-Volker breathed, trying to ignore the sweat in his eyes.
+Volker blinked sweat out of his eyes.

 “Don’t know about flashy, but I’ve got more range and flexibility than average.”
-Telford grinned at Volker, then threw a lightning-fast high kick that skimmed the edge of Volker’s curls.
+Telford grinned, then threw a lightning-fast high kick that skimmed the edge of Volker’s curls.
 “It’d be stupid not to use that.”

-“Thanks,” Telford grinned.
+“Thanks.”
+Telford flashed a quick smile.
 “Keep your guard up.
 Or I will hit you.”

-Volker raised his guard as they circled one another.
+Volker raised his hands as they circled one another.

 “Tapes Guy?”
-Telford threw a deliberately slow punch that Volker managed to intercept and sidestep.
+Telford threw a deliberately slow punch that Volker successfully intercepted and sidestepped.

 “Daniel Jackson?”

 Telford rolled his eyes.
 “Please.
 He couldn’t win a fight if his life depended on it.
-Come to think of it, a lot of times it does.
+Most of the time, it does.
 And he still doesn’t win.”

-“He looks pretty built on those tapes,” Volker replied mildly, then followed it up with the fastest punch he was capable of.
+“He looks pretty built on those tapes,” Volker replied, then followed the line up with the fastest punch he was capable of.

-“Yeah,” Telford said, lithely stepping back.
+“Yeah.”
+Lithe and light on his feet, Telford stepped back.
 “Because his commanding officer made him work out with a Jaffa for a decade.
 But there’s more to winning fights than muscle.
 Focus.
 Drive.
 Speed.
 The ability to take a hit.
 You gotta be willing to close with someone.
 You gotta be willing to deal real damage.”

-“I—” Voker began.
-But before he could finish his thought, Telford came in straight over his dropped guard and landed a punch on Volker’s cheekbone that knocked him back a pace.
+“I—” Volker began.
+But before he could finish his thought, Telford came in over his dropped guard and landed a punch on Volker’s cheekbone that knocked him back a pace.
 He staggered and brought a hand to his face.
 “What the—”

 “NO,” Telford snapped.
 “Guard UP.
 Shake it off.”